 - Sprinkle the olive oil on the potatoes and spread (I use this silicone basting brush to "paint on the oil").

 - Sprinkle the garlic salt and minced garlic on the fries with the same brush and technique.

 - Bake for 40 minutes, flipping the fries halfway through the baking process.
 (If you want a crisper fry, broil for a few extra minutes before taking the fries out of the oven)

 - Immediately sprinkle the parmesan and parsley on top of the fries.
-Make it hot and messy y'all!

 I used the Pampered Chef Crinkle Cutter to easily cut my potato spears.
 Sweet potatoes aren't the easiest things to cut (dang they're hard!) so at least use a sharp knife and watch out for those fingers y'all!